LeCodeByJean/TechCart/README.md

 user' data encryption
-user's password hashed with 256 and added salt user's credit card info hashed with 256 and added salt Rate limit by user for cart manipulation to avoid Denial of Servie attacks Rate Limite for API use
+user's password hashed with 256 and added salt user's credit card info hashed with 256 and added salt Rate limit by user for cart manipulation to avoid Denial of Service (DoS) attacks Rate Limite for API use

 Future improuvements:

-Implement the 'Luhn Algorithm' ('Modulus 10 Algorithm') for credit card number validation
+Implement the 'Luhn Algorithm' ('Modulus 10 Algorithm') for credit card number validation.

 Disclaimer:
 This software is not affiliated with, endorsed by, or related to TechCart LTD or the website techcart.com.